technologicgroup/cluster-boost/README.md

 # cluster-boost library v.
-1.0
+1.0 for Ignite

 ## Description
 Full Spring-integrated solution for Ignite cluster that helps to implement your first flexible Ignite cluster easily.